Gauting Indians: History

-The Gauting Indians originated in 1991 as a baseball-focused school project at Gauting's Otto von Taube Gymnasium under the leadership of the future Bundesliga player Florian Deisenhoferthrough.
+The Gauting Indians originated in 1991 as a baseball-focused school project at Gauting's Otto von Taube Gymnasium under the leadership of the future Bundesliga player Florian Deisenhofer.
 During its first year the group played a number of friendly games against baseball clubs in and around Munich.

 The Gauting Indians were formally established as the baseball section of TSV Gauting on January 1, 1992, with an initial membership of 15.
 In its first year of official play, the Indians finished in first place with an undefeated record in the Landesliga Group A and were promoted to the Bayernliga (Bavarian League).
 Through reaching the Bayernliga for the 1993 season, the Gauting Indians saw their membership grow, allowing the club to begin offering youth baseball training.

 In 1994 the Indians, in their second season in the Bayernliga, reached the final round of the Bavarian Cup.
 The performance allowed the club's men's team to be promoted to league play.
 In addition, the club saw similar success that year up and down the organization, seeing a junior team, a softball team and two youth teams also qualify for league play in their respective categories.

 The Indians established a second men's team in 1995, giving the club six active teams in different leagues of the Bayerischer Baseball und Softball Verband (Bavarian Baseball and Softball Association).
 The first men's team finished in second place that year, up to that point the best finish in the club's history.
 One of the club's youth teams also secured third place in the German School Championships.
 The club also made its first entry to the international scene in 1995, playing in the Three Lands Tournament in Hungary.
 The search for a piece of land to construct a field to meet the requirements of the Deutscher Baseball and Softball Verband e.V.
 (DBV) was successful, and planning subsequently began for Wuermtal Baseball Park.

 In 1996 the Indians were promoted to the second division of the Baseball Bundesliga.
 The club finished second, following the Memmelsdorfer Barons in the second division of the Bundesliga Southwest.
 In 1997, the first men's team was avoid relegation, finishing fourth with a 19-13 record.
 The second men's team was similarly unable to secure promotion.

 In 1998 the club was able to field two softball teams for the first time, thanks to the incorporation of the Muenchen Academics.
 Wuermtal Baseball Park was also inaugurated in July of that year, becoming the permanent site of the Indians' home games.

 That year the second men's team was promoted, and the junior team notably took first place at the German Championships in Bonn, becoming the first junior Bavarian team to take the championship.
 The first men's team finished in seventh place in the second division of the Bundesliga South with a 16-20 record.